 The second option is Da Strobel house 1985 m, on the road Cortina - Passo Falzarego.

 From Rif.
-Dibona take the marked path No. 403 (towards Forcella Fontananegra), but after a few minutes turn left (westwards) by the route No. 442 (good marked - Grotta della Tofana and Ferrata Lipella).
-Over the screes the path soon reaches the base of the monumental south wall and the path No. 404, coming from the right.
-Now you continue by No. 404 westwards, always beneath the south wall (anyway you have no other choice).
+Dibona take the marked path No. 403 (towards Forcella Fontananegra), but after a few minutes turn left (westwards) by the route No. 442 (well marked - Grotta della Tofana and Ferrata Lipella).
+Over the screes the path soon reaches the base of the monumental South wall and the path No. 404, coming from the right.
+Now you continue by No. 404 westwards, always beneath the southern wall (anyway you have no other choice).
 1 h till here.

 You start the tour at Da Strobel house, 1985 m.
 The path No. 412 enters comfortably into the woods and fist ascends very gently towards the NE.
 Then it gains some altitude and in some 20 min you reach mountain roads.
 On the crossroads just continue up in the same direction (NE).
 The marks are still No. 412.
 After exiting a short tunnel, you will see the road winding up in long turns, but you can take a marked path, ascending directly up.
 In the northern direction you go up on Forcella Col di Bos, 2331 m.
 Some 1 h 15 min till here.